Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Much of your basement conversion budget will likely go towards additional excavation and structural work, which may include steps to strengthen the structure and ensure the storeys are supported.

-According to Rob Wood, managing director at Simply Basement, there are several main structural changes homeowners will typically want to make when undertaking basement conversions.
+According to Rob Wood, managing director at Simply Basement, there are several main structural changes homeowners will typically want to make when undertaking a cellar conversion.
 “The first is to remove an internal supporting wall to create an open-plan space.
 Next is creating a door/patio opening at the rear of the property leading up to the garden,” he says.

 “The third is dropping the existing cellar floor to create additional head height.
 Scenarios A and B will require RSJ steels and columns, while the latter means digging out and underpinning.”